Get Answers to all your Questions

 The equivalent electrical diagram is shown in the diagram below.

-Electric current in clockwise direction is given by
+An electric current in a clockwise direction is given by

 =\frac{B_{0}d}{R}(\omega x\; \cos \omega t+v \sin \omega t)